Our Safety Net

 OUR SAFETY NET, A NATIONAL COLLABORATION

 And, thousands of pets from organizations outside of Maine arrive by plane, bus and van every week.
-From the deep south to California, Georgia to Puerto Rico.
+From the deep south to California, Oklahoma to Puerto Rico.
 We welcome them with open arms and the promise of loving homes in our community.

 Are you a shelter or rescue interested in learning more about our safety net transport program?
 Connect with our team at email@example.com.